 Then there are the sister Komari and Natsumi Koshigaya.
 Despite being the older of the two, Komari is cursed with being particularly short for her age and attempts to compensate for this by striving to be as mature as possible, only to find herself constantly tripping up in the smallest of ways.
-She is particularly easy to frighten and trick, which Natsumi loves to abuse, and though she boasts about wanting to be an adult, she has a poor grasp of what that entails.
+She is particularly easy to frighten and trick—which Natsumi loves to abuse—and though she boasts about wanting to be an adult, she has a poor grasp of what that entails.
 Natsumi in turn fancies herself free of any care and worry, leading to her oversleeping and struggling in school.
-Of course she’ll never admit that anything is her own fault, and though she always mocks her big sis, in the end she often ends up relying on her anyway.
+Of course she’ll never admit that anything is her own fault.
+Even though she loves to tease her big sister, in the end Natsumi often ends up relying on her anyway.

 #3 The dude

-I was lying when I said the girls are the only ones in class, for there is also Suguru Koshigaya, the oldest student currently in the village.
-What makes him fun is that he has no dialogue, he is entirely silent throughout the entire show and has little to contribute to the plot, but turns up everywhere all the time.
+I was lying when I said the girls are the only ones in class.
+There is also Suguru Koshigaya, the oldest student currently in the village.
+What makes him fun is that he has no dialogue; he is entirely silent throughout the entire show and has little to contribute to the plot, but turns up everywhere all the time.

-Him being this mute presence always lurking in the background is fun enough on its own, but I also love how he is simultaneously great at everything he does while being easily pushed around by Natsumi and suffering from poor luck.
+Him being this mute presence always lurking in the background is fun enough on its own, but I also love how he is simultaneously great at everything yet cursed with terrible luck.
 Throughout the show we get to see him create beautiful art and pull off advanced moves in games, but he also ends up buried alive and attacked by dogs.

 Though the girls get most of the focus, I ended up finding Suguru the most entertaining character purely based on his gags.